 sudo dnf remove -y caddy

-If you enabled the upstream COPR repo for this article, remove that repository as well so future DNF runs only use Fedora’s default sources.
+If you enabled the upstream COPR repo while installing Caddy, remove that repository as well so future DNF runs only use Fedora’s default sources.

 sudo dnf copr remove @caddy/caddy -y

-Confirm that the COPR repo is gone before you leave the cleanup section.
+Confirm that the COPR repo is gone before finishing cleanup.
 The grep filter looks for any enabled Caddy-related repo, and the fallback echo prints a clear success line when nothing matches.

 dnf repo list --enabled | grep -i caddy || echo no-caddy-copr-enabled